denizyennerr/Brazilian_E-commerce_Analysis/README.md

 This indicates that Sao Paulo has the highest number of orders, followed by Rio de Janeiro, Belo Horizonte, and other cities in descending order of order count.

-With the following query, we will be able to identify sellers who have a track record of delivering orders quickly while maintaining satisfactory average review scores from customers.
+Next, with the following query, we will be able to identify sellers who have a track record of delivering orders quickly while maintaining satisfactory average review scores from customers.

 ``` SQL
 WITH fastest_delivered_products AS (